memodb-io/drive-flow/readme.md

 ### Multi-Recv

-`drive_events` allow an event to be triggered only when a group of events are produced:
+`drive_flow` allow an event to be triggered only when a group of events are produced:

 <details>
 <summary> code snippet</summary>